Princess Party: Plot

 At Mitchell (Jesse Tyler Ferguson) and Cameron's (Eric Stonestreet) they are arranging Lily's birthday and Mitchell is nervous about DeDe's presence there.
 He has to disinvite Fizbo, much to Cameron's dismay, because it is a "princess-themed-party".
 At the party Cameron is angry because of the ban on Fizbo and he picks on the hired princess (Kate Reinders) and makes her break character by repeatedly asking how to pay for her services.
 When the Dunphys arrive Claire lets Mitchell in on all the events that took place after Robby left, namely that he and DeDe disappeared and she left to have breakfast with him.
 Jay and Gloria arrive, but Gloria is drunk, because she ingested a Xanax with a shot of tequila.
 DeDe and Robby arrive, which makes Claire and Mitchell angry because they think it is a ploy to taunt them but in reality it is Jay that DeDe is taunting.
 Claire confronts Robby about kissing her mother and he admits that he had a crush on DeDe while dating her.
 Later he asks Claire to admit that she is angry at him kissing her mother because she still wants Robby.
 DeDe overhears this and Claire makes a scene despite Mitchell's intention to keep the party about Lily.
 Jay finally confronts Robby and makes him leave.
 DeDe is approached by Jay who admits that she fell for the admiration of a younger man.
 DeDe does not want to be labeled as the "crazy nana", causing her to end up attacking Gloria.
 Finally Mitchell agrees that Fizbo is the only salvation of the party.

 Production

 "Princess Party" was written by Elaine Ko and was directed by Michael Spiller.
 This episode was Ko's first writing credit for the series and the tenth episode for Spiller.
-The episode is set to air on the American Broadcasting Company on February 16, 2011 in the United States as the fifteenth episode of the series' second season and the 39th episode overall.
+The episode aired on the American Broadcasting Company on February 16, 2011, in the United States as the fifteenth episode of the series' second season and the 39th episode overall.
 This episode was filmed on January 11 and January 13, 2011.

 The episode features the second appearance of Mitchell and Claire's mother, DeDe Pritchett, played by Shelley Long, who previously guest starred on the season one episode, "The Incident".
 The episode also features the return of Fizbo the Clown and Matt Dillon playing Claire's former high school boyfriend and DeDe's new boyfriend.
 Matt Dillon's guest spot was originally announced December 2010 by Entertainment Weekly.
 Dillon filmed his guest appearance on January 11, 2011.